Research: Are We Missing Risk Factors in Rehabilitation and Performance?

 The implications of the findings can’t be underestimated.
 Regardless of whether you are doing a wellness or pre-season physical or discharging someone from rehab, you need to check the number of risk factors present and do everything you can do reduce that number.
 These risk factors may or may not be related to the original injury.
 But we need to check them as part of our standard operating procedure for discharge and pre-participation.

 If you have any questions about the study, don’t hesitate to email me here.
-In the next video, I will talk about our next study and some of the preliminary results we presented at CSM this year.
+In the next video, I will talk about our next study and some of the preliminary results we presented at CSM.

 Studies Resulting from the MP3 Trial